 Well, if you go to a country that uses/offers both 110 and 220, such as Belize, Brazil, Cuba, Guyana, etc., you should be OK with just an adaptor, providing you MAKE SURE YOU USE THE PLUG WITH THE VOLTAGE YOUR HOME COUNTRY USES.
 And if it’s not marked, or you’re not sure, either ask or just don’t use it, just to be on the safe side.

 But if you’re going to a country who you know outputs power that’s not what you use at home, you’re going to need a power converter.
-Those are not as easy to find as adaptors, although online entities like Amazon have lots of options (I’m not saying to use Amazon, by the way.
+Those are not as easy to find as adapters, although online entities like Amazon have lots of options (I’m not saying to use Amazon, by the way.
 I don’t care where you buy it.
 But they’re a good place for descriptions/pictures/reference).
-Your main search words would be “voltage converter” and “220V to 110V” (if you live in the US – or 220V to 110V if you live in a place like the UK) If you look for the power converter on a place like Amazon, I would suggest specifically looking at reviews and not necessarily for the cheapest item because, like many electronics, you get what you pay for and you don’t want to be stuck in a foreign country with a broken converter and no way to charge your stuff.
-Anyway, they make some cool power converters nowadays that give you multiple AC outlets (double check that they carry an adaptor for the country you’re going to.
-Thailand and Brazil, for example, each use their own adaptor that no one else does), multiple USB charging ports and the most-often used adaptors already included.
+Your main search words would be “voltage converter” and “220V to 110V” (if you live in the US).
+If you look for the power converter on a place like Amazon, I would suggest specifically looking at reviews and not necessarily for the cheapest item because, like many electronics, you get what you pay for and you don’t want to be stuck in a foreign country with a broken converter and no way to charge your stuff.
+Anyway, they make some cool power converters nowadays that give you multiple AC outlets (double check that they carry an adapter for the country you’re going to.
+Thailand and Brazil, for example, each use their own adapter that no one else does), multiple USB charging ports and the most-often used adapters already included.
 Just make sure to check the wattage requirements of your devices prior to using, just to be sure.
 And as I wrote in this post, don’t forget to bring an extension cord so you have a little more freedom of movement for your power converter!

 On VERY rare occasion, some high end hotels in Europe, the UK, etc. will have American-style 110 outlets, besides their regular 220 ones, specifically because so many of their clientele are Americans.
 The same goes for US-based hotels that offer 220 options.
 I’ve happened upon this a whopping TWO times in all of our travels.
 It was WONDERFUL.
 Rare, but wonderful.